featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 ---
-title: Testing in production (UAT)
+title: Testing in production
-description: Learn how to coordinate user acceptance testing (UAT) in production with Featurevisor
+description: Learn how to coordinate testing in production with Featurevisor
 ogImage: /img/og/docs-use-cases-testing-in-production.png
 ---

-As your application grows more complex with critical features, you want to have more confidence that everything works as expected in production environment where your real users are, before any new features are  exposed them.
-Coordinating user acceptance testing (UAT) with Featurevisor can help you there. {% .lead %}
+As your application grows more complex with critical features, you want to have more confidence that everything works as expected in production environment where your real users are, before any new features are  exposed to them.
+Featurevisor can help coordinating testing in production here. {% .lead %}

-## What is User Acceptance Testing?

-User Acceptance Testing (UAT) is a type of testing performed by the end users or the client to verify/accept the software system before moving the software application to the production environment.

-UAT is done in the final phase of testing after functional, integration and system testing is done.
+## Why test in production?

+Testing in production is important because it is the only way to know for sure that your application behaves as expected in the real world, where your real users are.
+As much as we have a staging environment that mimics the production environment, it is still not the real thing.

+It is also the only way to know for sure that your application can handle the real traffic.
+For this guide here though, we are focusing primarily on the application behavior.

 ## Who performs the testing?

 It depends how your team and/or organization is structured.

-For small teams, it can be the same team that develops the features.
-For larger organizations, there can be a dedicated QA (Quality Assurance) team consisting of SDETs (Software Development Engineers in Test).
+- **Manual**: For small teams, it can be the same team that develops the features.
+For larger organizations, there can be a dedicated QA (Quality Assurance) team that takes care of manually testing the flows in production.
+- **Automated**: It can also be automated, where a suite of integration tests are run against the production environment.

 ## Your application